WHO WE ARE

 - Raise funds for charities and activist organizations focused on social justice

 - Advocate for and exemplify greater diversity, equity, and inclusion in the classical music industry through our musical programming, hiring practices, and company culture

 In-person concerts were cancelled in 2020 due to pandemic restrictions, but PROTESTRA saw the opportunity to use social media platforms to present accessible digital concert experiences and initiate dialogues with a broader community.
+PROTESTRA maintains a robust social media presence, creating and sharing original content and resources with 8,000+ followers across multiple platforms.
 To learn more about our recent projects, check out our website and follow us on Instagram and Facebook.

 WHAT WE HOPE TO DO & WHY WE NEED YOUR HELP

-We're excited to resume in-person events this summer!
+We're excited to resume in-person events for our 2021-2022 season!
 With your financial support, we can hold pay-what-you-can orchestral concerts that respond to current events and educate audiences about large-scale sociopolitical issues.
 Your contributions will help us create community-minded concerts, program works by underrepresented composers, and compensate our musicians.